Give thanks to the Holy One,

 Simple application was not enough for Origen.
 He explained that there is more in this story than meets the eye:

 But Caesarius was just warming up.
 The ten cheeses David brought?
 “The ten commandments, which bound us to the Law!”
 The valley where David met Goliath?
 “This world, where Christ faced the devil!”
 David’s critical brother Eliab? “ The Jewish people, who jealously slandered Christ the Lord!”
-Caesarius surely felt he had slacked if he failed to insult Jews.
+Caesarius felt he had slacked if he failed to insult Jews.

 "According to an ancient tradition, one can distinguish between two senses of Scripture: the literal and the spiritual, the latter being subdivided into the allegorical, moral, and anagogical senses. …